Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Model

-We our motivating example of microbial communities, $W_{ij}$ represents the (unobserved) cell or DNA concentration of microbial taxon $j$ in sample $i$, which are prohibitively time- and labor-intensive to observe for all taxa $j=1, \ldots, J$ \citep{williamson2022multiview}.
-However, it is relatively straightforward to perform high-throughput sequencing to produce data $Y_{ij}$, such as the (observed) read depth of taxon $j$ in sample $i$ in shotgun sequencing, or the number of times sequence variant $j$ is observed in sample $i$ based on amplicon sequencing.
-In the case-control microbiome studies considered in Section \ref{sec:data}, we are interested in estimating the fold-difference in the mean cell concentration of taxa $j$ when comparing cases to otherwise similar controls.
+In our motivating example of microbial communities, $W_{ij}$ represents the (unobserved) cell or DNA concentration of microbial taxon $j$ in sample $i$, which are prohibitively time- and labor-intensive to observe for all taxa $j=1, \ldots, J$ \citep{williamson2022multiview}.
+However, it is relatively straightforward to perform high-throughput sequencing to produce data $Y_{ij}$, such as the (observed) read coverage of taxon $j$ in sample $i$ in shotgun sequencing, or the number of times sequence variant $j$ is observed in sample $i$ based on amplicon sequencing.
+In the microbiome meta-analysis considered in Section \ref{sec:data}, we are interested in estimating the fold-difference in the mean cell concentration of taxon $j$ when comparing cancer-diagnosed cases to otherwise similar non-cancer controls, using shotgun sequencing data.